JamesDelAguila-CMS/opioid_time_series_analysis/README.md

 Some parts of the code will be broken outside the VRDC development environment, such as references to absolute filepaths or queries to the spark environment.
 This is expected, as the code here is meant to serve as a log of our work as well as inspiration for future work.

 MLFlow, an open source machine learning tracking library that Databricks comes equipped with, was the backbone of our metric tracking during training.
 Databricks has MLFlow servers automatically setup to connect to within each instance that is provisioned for you.
 If you run this code outside of the Databricks environment, you will need to either edit or remove the MLFlow interaction in the training loop, or instantiate an MLFlow server yourself.

-<h3 > Overview of Notebooks </h3>

- - training_with_pytorch_dataloader_main.ipynb
-    > The training notebook that launches the training loop, imports code, and instantiates hyperparameters.
- - training_with_pytorch_dataloader_main_jw.ipynb
-    > A secondary training notebook to persist alternative training runs or to schedule jobs with on the Databricks environment.
-Some hyperparameters or even small bits of code could be different, but the core training loop and goal of this notebook is the same as training_with_pytorch_dataloader_main.ipynb
- - feature_representation_exploration.ipynb
-    > This notebook contains code for visualizing three dimensional representations of data that the model learns during training.
- - utils/prep_data_from_spark.ipynb
-    > This notebook contains functions for querying spark and converting it into a format we can use in a training, validation, and test set.
- - utils/model_setup.ipynb
-    > This notebook contains python code pertaining to the instantiation of the model.
-It is mostly executed in the training notebooks where it is imported.
- - utils/dataloader_setup.ipynb
-    > This notebook contains python code that's needed to setup dataset and dataloader for the training.
-It is mostly executed in the training notebooks where it is imported.
- - utils/evaluation_pipeline.ipynb
-    > This notebook contains the evaluation pipeline that we used to test the model.
-It derives and saves metrics relevant to performance.
-It also contains our subgroup analysis.

-### 2. Baseline Models

 <!-- PROJECT FOOTER -->